What is the Montana Qualifed Endowment Credit?

-Originally enacted in 1997 as the Montana Income Tax Credit for Endowed Philanthropy, encourages charitable giving to qualified endowments by offering incentives to Montana taxpayers.
-It expires December 31, 2019.
+Originally enacted in 1997 as the Montana Income Tax Credit for Endowed Philanthropy, (now called the Qualifed Endowment Credit) encourages charitable giving to qualified endowments by offering incentives to Montana taxpayers.
+It expires December 31, 2026.

-The Montana Endowment Tax Credit allows donors to pay less in Montana state income taxes when they give a qualifying planned gift to a qualified Montana charitable endowment like the Whitefish Community Foundation’s permanent endowment fund or any of the Nonprofit Endowment Funds held by the Community Foundation.
+The Montana Qualified Endowment Credit (formerly known as the Montana Endowment Tax Credit) allows donors to pay less in Montana state income taxes when they give a qualifying planned gift to a qualified Montana charitable endowment like the Whitefish Community Foundation’s permanent endowment fund or any of the Nonprofit Endowment Funds held by the Community Foundation.

 An endowment is a fund held by a tax exempt organization where the principal of the fund is not wholly expendable.
 Only the interest and appreciation earned in an endowment fund can be used for current operations.
 Endowments are established to help Montanans meet long-term needs in our communities for education, social services, health care, economic development, the arts and more.